Trigger Point Injections in Dallas, Frisco, Prosper, and Wylie, TX

 Peripheral Nerve Injections, Myofascial Pain Syndrome Treatment

-Working the 8 to 5, Monday through Friday, in front of a computer screen can cause significant damage to the body’s musculoskeletal system.
+Working 8 to 5, Monday through Friday, in front of a computer screen can cause significant damage to the body’s musculoskeletal system.
 If non-stop pressure causes a strain over time, this will eventually make a painful influential impact.
 If you have noticed stress or tension headaches, or if you feel like you can directly point to the area that needs relief, then trigger point injections may benefit the tension and muscle pain you’re having.

 Generally, many patients with various types of muscle pain will notice relief of their symptoms after a few days of rest.
 However, patients who suffer from chronic muscle pain may benefit from speaking with SPORT Orthopedic Surgeons in Frisco, TX, and Dallas, TX.
 Our specialists are likely to find the best conservative treatment to ease or eliminate the tension points that are causing pain.